vanadium-archive/mojo.v23proxy/README.md

 [here](https://docs.google.com/a/google.com/document/d/17cMUkwolbQphimAYdyVNBCzA_f-HZy3YcxEpKOAmw48/edit?usp=sharing)
 that enables communication between Mojo applications on different devices.

+## Prerequisites

+You must have the `jiri` tool installed with the `base` and `mojo` v23-profiles.

+To update v23proxy to the latest version of mojo, you will need to also have the `mojo-dev` profile.

 ## Quick start

+You must always `make build` first.
+(The Makefile is not very good currently.)
 - For desktop: `make build`
 - For android: `ANDROID=1 make build`